kasima/chord-viewer/README.md

 - Click on any chord in the table to see its notes highlighted on the keyboard
 - Explore different root notes and chord types to understand their relationships

+## ⚠️ Operator's Disclaimer

+Please excuse any mistakes in music theory or implementation – this project was created with the assistance of AI through vibing in Cursor.
+While we aimed for accuracy, there might be some unexpected interpretations of musical concepts.

 ## 📝 License

 MIT